tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

 {{< media size="mini" type="image" src="20240102160320.png" alt="Android notification drawer showing an alert" >}}

-### Saving Recordings to Cloudflare Stream and Sharing Links to Home Assistant
+### _How did it get in?_ Saving Recordings to Stream and Sending Links to me

 Actual objective here: "I want to be able to watch the recording on my phone."
-But as Stream PM, I thought uploading to us could be a "fun" _(read: productive procrastination)_ way to achieve that.
+But as a Stream team member, I thought uploading them to us could be a "fun" _(read: productive procrastination)_ way to achieve that.

 #### Step 1: Motion settings for the video output

-Here are relevant _excerpts_ of Motion's config file at `/etc/motion/motion.conf`, with a few some notes.
+Here are relevant _excerpts_ of Motion's config file at `/etc/motion/motion.conf`, with some notes.

 ``` txt
 # >>> Change this to "off" because systemd starts this service